erikdunncyber/erikdunncyber/README.md

 <br/>- <b> Configuring the Speed and Duplex on Interfaces Connected to Networking Devices. - </b> <a href="https://github.com/erikdunncyber/Lab-Configuring-the-Speed-and-Duplex-on-Interfaces-Connected-to-Networking-Devices.git">View Here</a>
 <br/>- <b> Configuring Static Routes on Routers to Allow PCs to Ping Each Other. - </b> <a href="https://github.com/erikdunncyber/Lab-Configuring-Static-Routes-on-Routers-to-Allow-PCs-to-Ping-Each-Other.git">View Here</a>
 <br/>- <b> Configuring VLANs. - </b> <a href="https://github.com/erikdunncyber/Lab-Configuring-VLANs.git">View Here</a>
+<br/>- <b> Configuring Connections Using Trunking and 'Router On a Stick'. - </b> <a href="https://github.com/erikdunncyber/Lab-Configuring-Connections-Using-Trunking-and-Router-On-a-Stick.git">View Here</a>

 <br/>
 <br/>